lovebarnowls/userrremove/static/Readme.txt

 Company password policy requires that passwords should be complex and of a sufficient length to prevent brute-force attacks.
 Passwords on all accounts should be changed on a regular basis, and users should not be able to reuse their recent passwords.
 Policies should be implemented to prevent attackers from repeatedly guessing passwords.

 The only people who should be able to remotely access the computer are the administrators, and ssh is the only remote access software permitted.
-Due to organizational policies, phil, who does not have a security clearence, cannot be granted permission to SSH.
+Due to organizational policies, phil, who does not have a security clearence, cannot be granted permission to ssh.
-Similarly, Vector will need to use a restricted shell.
+Similarly, Vector will need to use a restricted shell. sql must be removed for all users.

 Security patches for the operating system and all critical software should be kept up to date.